For a course not involving study away the process is similar to Fall and Spring semester courses:

 The May Experience is an optional three-week term that takes place following spring commencement that encourages innovative and intensive academic experiences.
 Successful completion of May Experience courses earns two credits.
 May Experience courses cannot meet General Education Requirements, be independent studies, be courses offered during the Fall and Spring terms, or be required for the major.
 They can, however, carry concentration credit or be an elective in a major.

 Typically May Experience courses are taught by full-time faculty, including library faculty.
-Other faculty who wish to offer May Experience courses should discuss the matter with their department chairs and the Dean of the Faculty.
+Other faculty who wish to offer May Experience courses should discuss the matter with their department chairs, the Faculty Coordinator of the On-Campus May Experience, and the Dean of the Faculty.

 All May Experience courses receive oversight from an academic department, usually the home department of the faculty-member teaching the course.
 There are some courses, however, that don’t naturally relate to a specific academic discipline.
 These courses can be offered under the “MXP” prefix, or if they are interdisciplinary then they may be offered under the “IDS” prefix.